 Sunburnt lips can be painful and there are a few different symptoms that people can experience as a result.
 Swelling is one, and it’s not the most attractive or practical.
 If you are looking for some ways to reduce the swelling caused by sunburn on your lips, here’s how!

 How do lips get swollen when sunburnt?

-Firstly, knowing the exact cause of your problem can be useful for preventing the same thing occurring again the future, and understanding how your lips get swollen from sunburn can be valuable.
-Remember, swollen lips aren’t always caused by a sunburn, but you’ll most likely realise whether or not they are, as that depends on whether or not you’ve been in the Sun.
+Firstly, knowing the exact cause of your problem can be useful for preventing the same thing from occurring again in the future, and understanding how your lips get swollen from sunburn can be valuable.
+Remember, a sunburn doesn’t always cause swollen lips, but you’ll most likely realise whether or not they are, as that depends on whether or not you’ve been in the Sun.